-What is Secondary Molding?
+What is secondary molding?

-Secondary Molding is the stage of performing additional molding (or finishing) on a part that has already been molded.
-The first thing that comes to mind with “molding” is creating a base product via molding such as injection, compression, or blow molding.
-With secondary molding – you’re either reprocessing the part or applying new layers, materials, or features ON it over it.
+Secondary molding is the stage of performing additional molding (or finishing) on a part that has already been molded.
+The first thing that comes to mind with “molding” is creating a base product via molding, such as injection, compression, or blow molding.
+With secondary molding, you’re either reprocessing the part or applying new layers, materials, or features ON or over it.
+In essence—think of this as stage 2, where you make modifications, coatings, overmoldings, and insertions to achieve functional and/or cosmetic requirements.

 For example: